Low MCHC In Blood Tests: Symptoms And Causes

 • chest pain

-Anemia is the hemoglobin value being less than 13.5 grams per deciliter (g/dL) in men or less than 12.0 g/dL in women.
+Doctors usually diagnose anemia when the hemoglobin value is less than 13.5 grams per deciliter (g/dL) in men or less than 12.0 g/dL in women.
 In children, typical hemoglobin values vary with age.
-The typical MCHC range for an adult is 33 to 36 g/dL or 320–360 g/L.

-A doctor may also check the following values:
+A doctor may also check values such as:

 • ferritin and iron saturation